 Marketing is a huge part of running any ecommerce business.
 Businesses have already started working with platforms like Snapchat to create user-generated content.
 This content works as an endorsement and is shared like any other content via social media.

 With the help of AR marketing content can become massively more engaging for any audience – and engaging content makes conversions far more likely.
-Social media will remain one of the biggest ways to promote a product or service online, but the influence of AR will ensure that businesses have the upper hand on their competitors.
+Social media will remain one of the biggest ways to promote a product or service online, but the influence of AR will ensure that businesses have the upper hand over their competitors.

 A whole new world

-No matter how many businesses are jumping on the band wagon, virtual and augmented reality remains an exciting new phenomenon.
+No matter how many businesses are jumping on the bandwagon, virtual and augmented reality remains an exciting new phenomenon.
 Imagine a world where consumers get to use digital imagery and content within their physical surroundings to make day-to-day choices.
 AR is about to completely transform the ecommerce industry, but it’s also likely to transform lives everywhere.

 It won’t be long before we’re all using VR and AR in our everyday lives and thinking nothing of it.
 Don’t miss out on what these innovations can do for your business now and in the future.